drehak/pandoc-to-markdown/example.md

 ---

 Passing a ^crane\ drone^ above and a ~dugong\ submarine~ under a river bridge, the panda eventually reached the store.
+Fumbling in its pockets, it took out a piece of paper and went after:

+- bamboo stalks
+- bamboo stems
+- bamboo shoots
+- shrimp crackers

+'Wait a second, this isn't the inventory of my converting tools!
+I took my ordinary shopping list instead!', realized the panda.
+'Alas, this will have to do.'